 Related reading: Magoosh GRE review

 McGraw-Hill provides numerous free practice tests.
 These tests offer Verbal and Quantitative prep.
 They don’t have any Analytical Writing practice questions.
 You don’t need to create an account to do the tests.

 McGraw-Hill’s practice tests don’t follow the same format as the real GRE.
 McGraw-Hill’s tests include two 40-minute Quantitative sections and two 35-minute Verbal sections.
 Each section has 25 questions.
 Comparatively, the real GRE’S Verbal and Quantitative sections have 20 questions each.
 However, the questions themselves are similar to what you’ll find on the real GRE.
 McGraw-Hill also provides detailed answer explanations.
 Because of that, these tests are a good test prep choice.

 If you’re looking for another full-length GRE practice test, try CrunchPrep.
 Their test features computer adaptive sections.
 It also includes an experimental section.
 This is a section of the GRE that isn’t graded and is used for research purposes.

 CrunchPrep’s test also includes Analytical Writing essays.
 Your essays will be scored by a computer program using a similar rubric to the real GRE.
-CrunchPrep also sends you a score report with a breakdown of the topics you did well on and the ones that need improvement.
+CrunchPrep also sends you a score report (read more about GRE scoring) with a breakdown of the topics you did well on and the ones that need improvement.

 Test prep company Mometrix offers a free 15-question Quantitative Reasoning practice test and a free 15-question Verbal Reasoning test.
 The questions are close to what you’ll find on the real GRE.
 They also provide helpful answer explanations.